AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 ### CSV String

-The sample below shows how to set data if it is organized as an a **CSV string**.
+The sample below shows how to set data if it is organized as a **CSV string**.
 See also: [Data from CSV](Data_From_CSV).
-Also, please keep in mind that mapping is required.
+Also, please keep in mind that in this case the data set needs to be mapped.

-**Note:**  By default, AnyChart considers commas in CSV data to be column separators and line breaks to be row separators, but {api:anychart.data#set}anychart.data.set(){api} can accept an object with alternative settings as the second parameter.
+By default, AnyChart considers commas in CSV data to be column separators and line breaks to be row separators, but {api:anychart.data#set}anychart.data.set(){api} can accept an object with alternative settings as the second parameter.

 Use the `columnsSeparator` and `rowsSeparator` fields to set separators and `ignoreFirstRow` to ignore the first row of data if needed.
+Other CSV settings are listed here: {api:anychart.data.TextParsingSettings}anychart.data.TextParsingSettings{api}.

 ```
 // create data